View Source ssl (ssl v11.2.6)

 Returns the most relevant information about the connection.

-Uses the Pseudo-Random Function, PRF (pre TLS-1.3) or HKDF (TLS-1.3), for a TLS connection to generate and export keying materials.
+Uses a Pseudo-Random Function (PRF prior to TLS-1.3) or a Key Derivation Function (HKDF in TLS-1.3) for a TLS connection to generate and export keying materials.

 Gets the values of the specified socket options.

-Gets one or more statistic options for the underlying TCP socket.
+Get one or more statistic values for the underlying socket.

 Returns the protocol negotiated through ALPN or NPN extensions.